Password Entropy Explained: Why "P@ssword123" Is Not a Strong Password

 correct horse battery staple | 27 | 28 | ~133 bits | Effectively forever |

-Notice: correct horse battery staple (from the famous XKCD comic) is vastly stronger than Tr0ub4dor&3 — not because it's more "complex," but because it's longer.
-Length always beats character gymnastics.
+Notice: correct horse battery staple (from the famous XKCD comic) is stronger than Tr0ub4dor&3 because it is longer.
+Length beats character gymnastics.

 3. Why Password Policies Are Often Wrong